DonMask/Quantum-Reinforcement-Learning-for-High-Frequency-Trading-QRL-HFT-/README.md

 Citation

-If you use this project or its concepts, please cite the report and acknowledge the author.
+If you use this project or its concepts, please cite the report and acknowledge the author:

+Berger, T. (2025).
+Quantum Reinforcement Learning for High-Frequency Trading.
+DOI: 10.5281/zenodo.15384978

 ⸻